Past Projects

 Visitors and Projects from 2020-Present

-Rethinking Territory: Global Shifts, Local Dynamics (Spring 2023)
+Rethinking Territory: Global Shifts, Local Dynamics (May 2023)

 In response to the changing global geopolitics ever since the outbreak of the COVID-19 pandemic, the Department of Geography will organize an in-person conference to address global territorial conflicts, international relations, and peace.
 The conference will include paper presentations, keynote speakers on the Russia-Ukraine conflict and its implications for European security, panel discussions on the U.S.-China trade war, and dialogues between conference attendants and UO undergraduate students.
 Henry Yeung, a distinguished professor from National University of Singapore, will give a public lecture on the U.S.-China Trade War and the Reterritorialization of Global Electronics.
 Three student mapathons events related to territorial conflicts, peace, and natural disasters will be held.
 Maps will be circulated through Open Street Map and UO Geography club social media.
 The goal is to forge richer understandings of crises brought about by territorial conflicts so that students and other members of the UO community can respond productively to these crises.